Down and Derby

-Informative, entertaining, and executed with the same tough, sassy, DIY attitude—leavened with plenty of humor—that the sport is known for, Down and Derby is the first and last book on derby you’ll ever need.
+Informative, entertaining, and executed with the same tough, sassy, DIY attitude—leavened with plenty of humor—that the sport is known for, Down and Derby is a great read for both skaters and spectators.

 “As someone who has witnessed the many transitions of roller derby almost from the beginning, I can say that this chronicle isn’t just for fans of all the stages of the game, but for anyone who wants to enjoy an inspiring story about truly fascinating people.” —Jerry Seltzer, derby pioneer and owner of the original Roller Derby league

 “Fast, dirty, seductive, kooky, cunning, foxy, cheeky, wicked, crazy, bad arse and most importantly, no bullshit.
 These are the words that tumble from my mind to my fingers having read Down and Derby.
 Veterans in the world of roller derby, Axles and Kasey are an inspiration to derby girls everywhere, myself included.
 The Whip It Hurl Scouts couldn’t have done it without them.
 I can’t say enough about these women or this book.
 Game on!” —Zoë “Bloody Holly” Bell, stuntwoman and star of Quentin Tarantino’s Death Proof